jina-ai/finetuner/docs/walkthrough/choose-backbone.md

 └──────────────────────────────────────────────────┴────────────────┴────────────┴──────────────┴────────────────────────────────────────────────┘

 ```

-+ ResNets are suitable for image-to-image search tasks with high performance requirement.
++ ResNets are suitable for image-to-image search tasks with high performance requirement, where `resnet152` is bigger and requires higher computational resources than `resnet50`.
 + EfficientNets are suitable for image-to-image search tasks with fast training and inference.
 The model is more light-weighted than ResNet.
+Here, `efficientnet_b4` is the bigger and more complex model.
 + CLIP is the one for text-to-image search, where the images do not need to have any text descriptors.
 + BERT is generally suitable for text-to-text search tasks.
-+ Msmarco-distilbert-base-v3 is suitable for short text-to-text search.
++ Msmarco-distilbert-base-v3 is designed for matching web search queries to short text passages and is a suitable backbone for similar text-to-text search tasks.

 It should be noted that: